CTA-K12/UserBundle/Resources/doc/index.md

 #### Step 3: Create your Role class

-The Role entity will be a many to many join to the User entity.
+The Role entity will be *joined* to the User entity.
 Each ueser can belong to as many roles as needed.
-The symfony2 security component will handle role security for us, we just need a place to store the roles.
+The symfony2 security component will handle the loading of roles at login and also provides methods for checking roles access.
+We just need a place to store the roles and their user relationships.

 1. Extend the base `Role` class from the ``Entity`` folder.
 2. Map the `id` field.
 It must be protected as it is inherited from the parent class.